oracle/terraform-ceph-installer/README.md

 ## About

+The scripts in this repository allows you to streamline and/or replicate your Ceph deployment in Oracle Cloud Infrastructure (OCI).

 [Ceph][ceph] is an open source distributed storage system designed for performance, reliability and scalability.
 It provides interfaces for object, block, and file-level storage.
-Ceph is now widely used and fully supported on [Oracle Linux][oracle linux] as described in the [Release Notes for Ceph Storage for Oracle Linux Release 2.0][ceph rel note].
+Ceph is now widely used and fully supported on [Oracle Linux][oracle linux] as described in the [Release 3 of Ceph Storage for Oracle Linux][ceph 3.0 rel note].

 [Terraform][terraform] is an Open Source Software (OSS) for building, changing, and versioning Cloud infrastructure safely and efficiently.
 [Terraform Provider for OCI][oci provider] allows one to create the necessary Infrastructure resources and configure them in OCI.